 Under this logic, concessions depend on external agents to complete the cycle of selling their forest resources.
 In spite of analyses published by consultants to fine-tune the operational mechanisms of forest concessions, a 2016 report by European academics stresses that little has been done to modify these policies in almost ten years.

 This report also indicates that there is “a lack of space for disagreement or co-production.
 To ensure the sustainability of community forestry, long-term and collaborative strategies are needed, rather than projects operating in isolation.
-A history of NGOs working to their own aims has left a short-termist, project-oriented legacy and a dependency culture,” the document states.
+A history of NGOs working to their own aims has left a short-termist, project-oriented legacy and a dependency culture”, the document states.
+An Uncertain Future.

 Despite business sectors' publicity and praise of them, forest concessions are in danger of not having their contracts renewed after they expire in 2022.
 This is partly due to the oil industry's intentions since 1997 to expand its area of extraction by almost 300,000 hectares, which overlaps with the forest communities of Carmelita and Uaxactún.
 The oil industry considers this area to have the greatest potential in Petén, so there are always actors interested in initiating oil activities in the region as soon as the opportunity arises.

 In addition to the extractive industry, forest concessions are also concerned about the implementation of the tourism megaproject on the El Mirador site.